Colony of Jamaica

 The Crown Colony of Jamaica and Dependencies was a Crown colony of the British Empire from 1655 to 1962.
-English forces launched an invasion of Jamaica in 1655, capturing the colony.
-Jamaica was primarily used for exploiting sugarcane on plantations operated by African slaves and indentured servants from Europe and India, and experienced several rebellions over the course of British rule.
+English forces launched an invasion of Jamaica in 1655, capturing the existing Spanish colony.
+Jamaica was primarily used for exporting sugarcane from plantations operated by African slaves, and experienced several rebellions over the course of British rule.
 The colony was granted independence in 1962.